-Recent action brought by the U.S. Securities and Exchange Commission (SEC) against Miami-based hedge fund manager Andrew T. Franzone offers another cautionary tale about the need for investors to perform a high level of due diligence when dealing with private placement memorandums (PPMs) and the sale of limited partnerships.
+Recent action brought by the U.S. Securities and Exchange Commission (SEC) against a Miami-based hedge fund manager offers another cautionary tale about the need for investors to perform a high level of due diligence when dealing with private placement memorandums (PPMs) and the sale of limited partnerships.

-The SEC’s complaint alleges that Franzone told investors the fund would maintain a highly liquid portfolio focused on options and the trading of preferred stock when, in reality, he was diverting assets to an entity he owned and investing the fund’s remaining assets in highly illiquid private companies and real estate ventures.
+The SEC’s complaint alleges that the fund manager told investors the fund would maintain a highly liquid portfolio focused on options and the trading of preferred stock when, in reality, he was diverting assets to an entity he owned and investing the fund’s remaining assets in highly illiquid private companies and real estate ventures.

 A Private Airplane Hangar for Race Cars

-In 2016, The Wall Street Journal interviewed Franzone as a hedge fund manager whose affinity for race cars had prompted his purchase of the No. 28 Ford Galaxie that Fred Lorenzen drove to win the 1965 Daytona 500 and the Camry model that was Toyota’s first NASCAR-winning entrant, among others.
-What Franzone left unsaid, however, was his alleged diversion the previous year of $565,000 in fund assets to purchase a private plane hangar in Florida for his collection of race cars.
+In 2016, The Wall Street Journal interviewed the hedge fund manager whose affinity for race cars had prompted his purchase of the No. 28 Ford Galaxie that Fred Lorenzen drove to win the 1965 Daytona 500 and the Camry model that was Toyota’s first NASCAR-winning entrant, among others.
+What the defendant left unsaid, however, was his alleged diversion the previous year of $565,000 in fund assets to purchase a private plane hangar in Florida for his collection of race cars.

-While falsely marketing the fund between 2014 and 2019, Franzone allegedly raised more than $38 million from 90 investors who wanted, and believed they were investing in a highly liquid investment fund.
+While falsely marketing the fund between 2014 and 2019, the defendant allegedly raised more than $38 million from 90 investors who wanted and believed they were investing in a highly liquid investment fund.
 Among the defrauded investors was a family trust that placed $23.5 million in the fund which filed for bankruptcy in September 2019 holding only four liquid securities that were sold for $175,000.
-Franzone allegedly caused $26.6 million in fund assets to be deposited in a separate company which had no relation to the fund, thereby creating a fraudulent conflict of interest.
+The defendant allegedly caused $26.6 million in fund assets to be deposited in a separate company that had no relation to the fund, thereby creating a fraudulent conflict of interest.

-Franzone’s alleged fraudulent actions continued for five years, despite his misrepresentation that the fund would be audited by an independent accounting firm within 90 days of the end of each fiscal year.
-By failing to have the fund audited, the SEC’s complaint said Franzone further concealed the misconduct of shifting the fund’s investment strategy and the misappropriation of fund assets.
+The defendant’s alleged fraudulent actions continued for five years, despite his misrepresentation that the fund would be audited by an independent accounting firm within 90 days of the end of each fiscal year.
+By failing to have the fund audited, the SEC’s complaint said the defendant further concealed the misconduct of shifting the fund’s investment strategy and the misappropriation of fund assets.
 The failure to have the fund audited eliminated a check on inflating the value of fund assets in reports to investors and, in turn, taking fees to which fund management was not entitled.

 Safeguards for Investors